rackerlabs/docs-offerings/docs/api-reference/methods/get-currency.rst

        - ``EUR``: Euro
    * - currencies.\ currency.\ *description*
      - String
-     - A description of the currency.
-Example: ``Pound Sterling``.
+     - The description of the currency.
    * - currencies.\ currency.\ *symbol*
      - String
      - The symbol for the currency.
-Example: ``\\u00A3``.
    * - currencies.\ currency.\ *subdivision*
      - String
      - The subdivision of the currency.
-Example: ``pence``.
    * - currencies.\ *link*
      - String
-     - An info block that contains details about the link for the supported currencies.
+     - An info block that contains details about the links for the results.
    * - currencies.\ link.\ *href*
      - String
-     - The URL for the commit grid.
+     - The URL for a set of results.
    * - currencies.\ link.\ *rel*
      - String
-     - The relationship between the current document and the linked document.
+     - The relationship between the current information and the linked information.

 **Example response: JSON**